A Euclid style algorithm for MacMahon's partition analysis: Concluding remark

-There are many ideas to improve the algorithm.
-An interaction with known theories will give hints for improvements.
-For instance, Stanley's monster reciprocity theory contains some algorithmic ideas.
-See \cite{StanMonster,XinMonster}.
-Our ultimate goal is to develop a classic algorithm in this subject.
-We believe that such an algorithm should contain the following features. \begin{enumerate} \item We shall deal with the inhomogeneous case directly, avoid using Brion's theorem, which is too expensive when the number of vertices is large.
+Our ultimate goal is to develop a classic algorithm in this subject in the near future.
+We believe that such an algorithm should contain the following features. \begin{enumerate} \item We shall deal with the inhomogeneous case directly and avoid using Brion's theorem, which is too expensive when the number of vertices is large.

-\item We shall give a decomposition dealing with Laurent polynomial numerator in a uniform way.
-The outcome will be analogous of simplicial cones.
+\item We shall give a decomposition dealing with Laurent polynomial numerators in a uniform way.
+The outcome will be analogous to simplicial cones.

-\item We shall apply Barvinok's decomposition of simplicial cones into unimodular simplicial cones or the like, which we believe to be the genuine essence of Barvinok's algorithm. \end{enumerate}
+\item We shall apply Barvinok's decomposition of simplicial cones into unimodular cones or the like, which we believe to be key idea of Barvinok's polynomial algorithm. \end{enumerate}

-{ \textbf{Acknowledgements:} This work was supported by the Natural Science Foundation of China (11171231).}
+{ \textbf{Acknowledgements:} The author would like to thank the anonymous referees for valuable suggestions and insightful questions to improve the presentation.
+This work was partially supported by the Natural Science Foundation of China (11171231).}